Jared-Godar/codeup_notes/admin/daily_quotes.md

 >07DEC21
 Maggie: Nephew went to other bootcamp.
 Job in Austin.
 Data is messed up everywhere.
 Embrace it.
 Look for low hanging fruit.

+>08DEC21
+"Talent is a pursued interest.
+In other words, anything you are willing to practice, you can do." - Bob Ross